vegu-ai/talemate/README.md

     - summarization
     - director
     - creative
-- multi-client (agents can be connected to separate LLMs)
+- multi-client (agents can be connected to separate APIs)
 - long term memory (experimental)
     - chromadb integration
     - passage of time